This page was last updated on 21 July, 2021.

 Quarantine Required: Depends

-Quarantine Details: Quarantine for 14 days required for some countries.
+Quarantine Details: Self-isolation for 10 days required for some travelers.

 Lockdown in Effect: Partial